 Please note: As part of the application process, all volunteers who work in positions of authority are fingerprinted at the Public Safety Center; there is no charge to volunteers.

 The Adopt-A-Street Program is a fun and worthwhile program that gives individuals, companies, schools or organizations an opportunity to adopt a City street and beautify a part of Paso Robles in partnership with the City.
 Adoption requires litter pickup on a section of street at least once a month for one year.
 This is a great way to promote community pride and goodwill within your organization, and among family and friends.
 View more information about the Adopt-A-Street program.

 The City has many advisory bodies composed of dedicated community members who provide important input to the City Council regarding issues affecting the community at large as well as specific groups or interests such as senior citizens, teens, the library and the airport.

 To learn more about the committees, check out the City Council Advisory Bodies page.
 It includes the purpose of each committee, when they meet and the terms of office.

-To find out which committees will have vacancies due to term expiration during the year, download the following document, Advisory Committee Vacancies (PDF).
+To find out which committees will have vacancies due to term expiration during the year, download the Advisory Body Vacancy Listing (PDF).
 This document is updated once a year per the Maddy Act and does not reflect those vacancies created by any other means (resignation, etc.).
 To apply for a committee, download and fill out the Advisory Committee Application (PDF) and return it to the Office of the City Clerk.
 For questions regarding any vacancies, contact the City Clerk's Office at 805-237-3960.